ws1994/shanwang.github.io/_pages/services.md

 - IEEE International Conference on Mobility, Sensing and Networking (MSN), Track of Security, Privacy, Trust and Blockchain, 2023 (Reviewed 5 papers)

 ## Journal Reviewer
 - IEEE Internet of Things Journal (IoT-J), 2019-2023.
-(Reviewed over 50 papers)
+(Reviewed about 60 papers)

 - IEEE Transactions on Mobile Computing (TMC), 2023